aguayoau/get_token/README.md

 Create a IAM group and attach the inline policies: AdminMFAPolicy and AllowAssumeAdminMFAPolicy.
 In the policy AllowAssumeAdminMFAPolicy replace "<role ARN>" with the role ARN you just created in the previous step.

 ### Step 3
 Create a IAM user with only programatic access and asign it to the IAM group created in step 2.

+### Step 4
-Don't forget to store your Access key ID and Secret access key.
+Generate an Access key ID and Secret access key.
 You will need them to request the temporary token.
 You can find intructions in this link: https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console

-### Step 4
+### Step 5
 Enable MFA authentication in the IAM user account.
 I'm using Google Authenticator.
 My Feitian e-pass key doesn't work.

-### Step 5
+### Step 6
 Set your aws cli  profile with "aws configure" and the Access key ID and Secret access key.

-### Step 6
+### Step 7
 modify the file get_token and replace <role ARN> with the role ARN and <MFA Serial ARN> with the "Assigned MFA device" arn of the IAM user.

 ## How to get the token.